Barbary Coast, San Francisco: Demise

-An extreme shift in political policy came about in 1911 when James "Sunny Jim" Rolph, was elected as mayor to the first of 10 terms.
+An extreme shift in political policy came about in 1911 when James "Sunny Jim" Rolph was elected as mayor for the first of ten terms.
 Rolph, along with a new group of city supervisors and the business sector, was committed to reforming the Barbary Coast district.
-Just before election time in September 1913, William Randolph Hearst's newspaper the Examiner, started a major crusade against the Barbary Coast and in a full page editorial suggested that it "should be wiped out."
+Just before election time in September 1913, William Randolph Hearst's newspaper, the Examiner, started a major crusade against the Barbary Coast and in a full-page editorial suggested that it "should be wiped out."

-Ten days later, the police commission adopted resolutions that no dancing was allowed in any establishment of the district that served alcohol, that no women – employees or patrons – was permitted in any saloon of the district, and that even electric signs was forbidden.
+Ten days later, the police commission adopted resolutions that no dancing was allowed in any establishment of the district that served alcohol, that no women – employees or patrons – were permitted in any saloon of the district, and that even electric signs were forbidden.
 As a result, some drinking establishments fired their female employees and became straight saloons, and others closed their businesses.
 Some of the larger dance halls moved to other districts and managed to survive for several more years by masquerading as dance academies or closed dance halls, but they never regained their previous popularity.
-In 1917, the brothels were closed due to the Red Light Abatement Act, but by that time, all the excitement of Terrific Street had vanished.
+In 1917 the brothels were closed due to the Red Light Abatement Act, but by that time all the excitement of Terrific Street had vanished.
 Following the Red Light Abatement Act, prostitution zones and prostitutes were forced to outskirt areas such as the Tenderloin and Union Square as shopping centers took over.

 Later eras of the Pacific Street District

 International Settlement

-When Prohibition was adopted in 1920 and stopped the flow of alcohol to the bars, Terrific Street's block lost much excitement and its dance halls and concert saloons were replaced by offices, hotels, and warehouses.
+When Prohibition was adopted in 1920 and stopped the flow of alcohol to the bars, Terrific Street's block lost much excitement, and its dance halls and concert saloons were replaced by offices, hotels, and warehouses.
 However, after Prohibition was repealed in 1933 and liquor was again available, an attempt was made to revive its entertainment scene.
 The police commission quashed these efforts when, on February 27, 1934, it announced that no dance permits for the area would be issued.
 This action followed "the withdrawal by the California state board of equalization of state liquor permits for the district."
 Protests by women's groups and church organizations influenced these decisions.
-Still later, during World War II, in an attempt to revitalize the district, it was renamed International Settlement, and a pair of large promotional arched overhead signs, that read "International Settlement" were constructed on either end of that Pacific Street block.
+Still later during World War II, in an attempt to revitalize the district, it was renamed International Settlement, and a pair of large promotional arched overhead signs, that read "International Settlement" were constructed on either end of that Pacific Street block.
 In the same way that the post-Barbary Coast establishments of Terrific Street attempted to draw customers and tourists with a reference to the Coast's nefarious past before the earthquake, International Settlement also tried to draw tourists with a reference to that lost era.